 INTRODUCTION

-Plant-pathogen interactions can be classified in two groups; qualitative interactions, in which few genetic variants interact to determine binary disease outcomes, or quantitative interactions, in which a spectrum of outcomes may occur due to genetic variation between the host and pathogen.
-The genetic basis of quantitative plant-pathogen interactions is less clear and is being elucidated through the study of phenotypic variation across genetically diverse hosts and pathogens, finding links to genetic variation.
+Plant-pathogen interactions are often parsed as qualitative, in which few genetic variants interact to determine binary disease outcomes, or quantitative, in which a spectrum of outcomes may occur due to genetic variation between the host and pathogen.
+The past decade has revealed the molecular basis of numerous large-effect loci that control qualitative interactions.
+These The genetic basis of quantitative plant-pathogen interactions is less clear and is being elucidated through the study of phenotypic variation across genetically diverse hosts and pathogens, finding links to genetic variation.
 Interactions between plants and generalist pathogens, which do not specialize on particular hosts, are more often quantitative due to a lack of reciprocal co-evolution, and generalist pathogens often harbor higher genetic diversity (Williamson, Tudzynski et al. 2007).

 There is a lack of evidence for qualitative virulence/ resistance genes underlying quantitative disease outcomes in plant-pathogen interactions.
 Rather, the genetic basis of plant resistance in these interactions is highly polygenic (Glazebrook 2005, Nomura, Melotto et al. 2005, Goss and Bergelson 2006, Rowe and Kliebenstein 2008, Barrett, Kniskern et al. 2009, Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018).
 On the pathogen side, recent studies have accumulated evidence for a polygenic basis of virulence as well (Corwin, Copeland et al. 2016, Bartoli and Roux 2017, Wu, Sakthikumar et al. 2017, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
 These studies provide many candidate loci for pathogen resistance, with diverse functional annotations.
 Some of these loci appear to modulate virulence across multiple virulence phenotypes, including lesion size across multiple hosts and independent phenotypes of lesion growth (Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018, Soltis, Atwell et al. 2019).
 However, thus far we know little about the molecular mechanism of action by which these genes affect virulence outcomes, or how the host and pathogen genetics interact.